 The speeches from organizers and supporters at the South Park Blocks before and after the march were clearly the more substantial part of the protest.
 The crowd of mostly women of all ages listened to stories about harassment, sexual violence, the experience of the trans community, and a quick lesson in consent by a representative from Sex Positive Portland.

 Elle Stanger, one of the organizers and featured speakers, stepped up to the microphone in unexpected apparel considering the event: unrevealing street clothes.
 This, she explained, is exactly what she was wearing the last time she was harassed by men on the street.
 It happened two days ago while she was carrying groceries.

 “…that’s my point.
 I’m never asking for it.
 Whether I’m standing on a street corner, riding a bus, driving a car, or breastfeeding in public.
-In a swimsuit, or in pants and a vest. (sic) And it never matters what I’m wearing when I’m harassed, I know that it just shouldn’t happen.
-And that’s what Slutwalk means to me,” Stanger said in an emailed statement that mostly matched verbatim what she said at the event.
+In a swimsuit, or in pants and a vest.
+And it never matters what I’m wearing when I’m harassed, I know that it just shouldn’t happen.
+And that’s what Slutwalk means to me,” Stanger said in an emailed statement that reflected what she said at the event.

 There have plenty of detractors to Slutwalk, which was bound to happen after its sudden rise as a global movement.
 There have been debates over whether the approach of women marching topless will bring the right kind of attention, whether the basic tenets of the movement are correct, or even whether the name of the movement itself inherently excludes others.

-I find that some of the detractors are really just against the tone of “slutwalk.”
+Many of these detractors are against the tone of “slutwalk.”
 They don’t like that encourages female sexuality or “promiscuity,” or that it might suggest that misandry is an appropriate response to harassment and sexual violence (who are mostly men).
-I saw no man-hating at this event, and I think the claims that Slutwalk uses naked female bodies to gain media attention are missing the very simple point that the bare-chested women in Portland were trying to make.
+I saw no man-hating at this event, and I think the claims that Slutwalk uses naked female bodies to gain media attention are missing the very simple point that the women in Portland were trying to make.